hfwbakker/mastermind/README.md

     # 8 - Player wins when he gets it right OR player loses when turns expire.

 NEXT UP:
-- gets.chomp take more than one value?
+- gets.chomp take more than one value? -> maybe something like scanf?
+- Need to add some sort of input validation.
-- figure out game loop
+- figure out game loop -> maybe with a simple while loop taking amount of rounds as an argument that breaks if a win condition is met?
 - Check out the questions in test.rb

 LOG:
+--- Wednesday June 23rd ---
+- Back in the saddle after more than a month, need to review things a bit.
+- self.make_guess in "Guesser" didn't work so turned it into a function.
+Will have to determine what the consequences, if any, are.
+- Will likely do game loop with a while loop.

 --- Tuesday May 18th ---
 Day 2 of Mastermind
 - Created main class (Mastermind) and two sub classes (Guesser, Codemaker).
 All three can succesfully read into the same board info.
 - All class methods are now implemented correctly and seem to interact correctly.
 - give_feedback now gives feedback correctly... i think?
 - Some things I clearly don't yet get about classes lol.

 --- Wednesday May 12th ---
 Day 1 of Mastermind